 National Institutes of Health

-Admission is free and open to the public in person or via webcast.
+Sponsored by NCATS and the NIH Clinical Center (CC), the event will feature presentations, posters, exhibits, an art show and CC tours.
+Admission is free and open to the public.
 In association with Global Genes®, participants are encouraged to wear their favorite pair of jeans.
 Be sure to follow the event on social media using #RDDNIH.

 About Rare Disease Day